MicrosoftDocs/query-docs/dax-language/if-function-dax.md

 The IF function attempts to return a single data type in a column.
 Therefore, if the values returned by **value_if_true** and **value_if_false** are of different data types, the IF function will implicitly convert data types to accommodate both values in the column.
 For example, the formula `IF(<condition>,TRUE(),0)` returns a column of ones and zeros and the results can be summed, but the formula `IF(<condition>,TRUE(),FALSE())` returns only logical values.
 For more information about implicit data type conversion, see [Data Types Supported (SSAS Tabular)](http://msdn.microsoft.com/en-us/92993f7b-7243-4aec-906d-0b0379798242).

 ## Example
-The following example uses nested IF functions that evaluate the number in the column, Calls, from the table FactCallCenter in [!INCLUDE[ssAWDWsp](../Token/ssAWDWsp_md.md)].
+The following example uses nested IF functions that evaluate the number in the column, Calls, from the table FactCallCenter.
 The function assigns a label as follows: **low** if the number of calls is less than 200, **medium** if the number of calls is less than 300 but not less than 200, and **high** for all other values.

 ```
 =IF([Calls]<200,"low",IF([Calls]<300,"medium","high"))
 ```

 ## Example
-The following example gets a list of cities that contain potential customers in the California area by using columns from the table ProspectiveBuyer in [!INCLUDE[ssAWDWsp](../Token/ssAWDWsp_md.md)].
+The following example gets a list of cities that contain potential customers in the California area by using columns from the table ProspectiveBuyer.
 Because the list is meant to plan for a campaign that will target married people or people with children at home, the condition in the IF function checks for the value of the columns [MaritalStatus] and [NumberChildrenAtHome], and outputs the city if either condition is met and if the customer is in California.
 Otherwise, it outputs the empty string.

 ```
 =IF([StateProvinceCode]= "CA" && ([MaritalStatus] = "M" || [NumberChildrenAtHome] >1),[City])